samiuljahan/geocodeapi/README.md

 # Geocode api
-How to start the demo application
+How to start the application
 ---

 1. Run `mvn clean install` to build your application